SLFaleiro/MMM-Halloween/README.md

 License
 -------

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v2.0.
+You are free to use, modify, and distribute this software under the terms of the GPL.
 See the LICENSE file for details.

 Support
 -------